corda/corda-runtime-os/docs/kafka/security/README.md

 copy `ca-cert` & `ca-key` files from `ca` dir to `zookeeper` dir

-Generate the key and the certificate for each Kafka broker in the cluster.
+Generate the key and the certificate for each zookeeper in the cluster.
 ```
 keytool -keystore zookeeper.server.keystore.jks -alias zookeeper -validity 365 -genkey -storepass password -keypass password -keyalg RSA
 ```